 - support for research into safe medication practices.

 The full outcomes of the workshop are available in the report:

-Guidance from the Agency
+Complementary guidance from the Agency

 The Agency’s Committee for Medicinal Products for Human Use (CHMP) published a position paper in June 2013 on the potential for medication errors in the context of benefit-risk balance and risk-minimisation measures.
 The paper focuses on medication errors caused by confusion of a newly introduced medicinal product with an existing one: